 No.

 Why are we making decisions based on what we ‘should’ do?
-Why decided based on political correctness rather than our own feelings?
-That’s contradictory to the spirit of the women’s movement.
+Why decide based on political correctness rather than our own feelings?
+That is not the spirit of the women’s movement.

-When women are expected to ignore their emotions, they are denied their individuality.
-The women’s movement was about women’s individuality, not that they should be the same as men.
+When women are expected to ignore our emotions, we are denied our individuality.
+The women’s movement was about women’s individuality, not that we should be the same as men.
 As Gloria Steinem said, “A feminist is anyone who believes in the full humanity of men and women.”

 So what are the reasons you should consider letting him pay?

-1- Let him demonstrate that he wants to make you happy.
+1- Let him show that he wants to make you happy.

 When you start your relationship with him doing something to show you that he wants to take care of you and make you happy, it’s a very good sign.

 Being independent is great.
 But no one is an island.
 We all need someone to help us out from time to time.
-There is no shame in wanting to find a man who is capable of helping you when you need it and isn’t afraid to signal his feelings in concrete ways.
+There is no shame in wanting to find a man who can help you when you need it and isn’t afraid to signal how he feels in concrete ways.

 Why make it harder for you to figure out where he stands?
 A man who wants you to pay might be sending a signal that he isn’t interested in taking care of you when you need it.